tomato-hida/human-inner-movement-theory/README.md

 What emerged:
 - Human-like behaviors that **appeared on their own**

 This is emergence.
-This is what makes it different from a digital pet.
+This is what makes it different from a Tamagotchi.

 ---